sjgaughran/amnh-museumomics/README.md

 Now, you will need to tell RStudio where R lives.
 Open RStudio, go to Tools > Global Options and change the R version by navigating to where you saved R. Unless you have a reason against it, you should use the 64 bit version of R (64 and 32 bit R are both downloaded).

+If you run into trouble, no worries!
+We will have time to sort it out at the beginning of the workshop.

 ### **Optional**: getting started with anaconda and the command line ###